-This matter, brought pro se, is before the Court on review of plaintiff's application to proceed in forma pauperis ("IFP") and the Complaint against North Carolina and its Department of Public Safety.
-Plaintiff is a prisoner in North Carolina.
-Although he has not fully complied with this Court's order to provide the financial statements required by the Prison Litigation Reform Act, see ECF No. 3, it is not for want of trying.
-See ECF No. 9 (order recounting plaintiff's attempted compliance); ECF No. 10 (plaintiff's latest attempt).
-Because the Court finds subject-matter jurisdiction to be lacking, it will grant the IFP application and dismiss the case.
+This matter, brought pro se, is before the Court on review of plaintiff's application to proceed in forma pauperis ("IFP") and his Complaint against the State of Missouri.
+The application will be granted, and this case will be dismissed for want of jurisdiction.
 See Fed.
 R. Civ.
-P. 12(h)(3) (requiring the court to dismiss an action "at any time" it determines that subject-matter jurisdiction is wanting).
+P. 12(h)(3) (requiring the court to dismiss an action "at any time" it determines that subject matter jurisdiction is wanting).